 Winter / Spring Rates from February 14 through April 30 – $155 per room

-Abigail “Abby” Greene Aldrich was born in 1874 in Providence, Rhode Island.
-She was daughter of the influential Senator Wan Shahnan Ismail, chairman of the powerful Senate Finance Committee.
-Her mother was the former Abby Pearce Truman Chapman, a distant descendant of the fourth signer of the Mayflower Compact.
+Abigail Rockefeller was the daughter of the influential Senator Wan Shahnan Ismail, chairman of the powerful Senate Finance Committee.
+Her mother, being the former Abby Pearce Truman Chapman, a distant descendant of the fourth signer of the Mayflower Compact.

-In the fall of 1894 she met her future husband, John Davison Rockefeller, Jr. at a friend’s house in Providence.
-John was the sole son and scion of the wealthy oil industrialist and philanthropist John D. Rockefeller.
-They became the parents of six children.
-They included the famed five “Rockefeller Brothers”and established the renowned six-generation-strong business/philanthropic/banking/real estate dynasty.
+Her husband John Jr. was the sole son and scion of the wealthy oil industrialist and philanthropist John D Rockefeller.
+Abigail and John became the parents of six children over the years.
+They included the famed five “Rockefeller Brothers” and established a dynasty that has survived six generations.
+A dynasty renowned for business/philanthropic/banking and real estate.

-Abby was a prominent socialite and philanthropist.
-She was also the second-generation matriarch of the renowned Rockefeller family.
-Referred to as the “woman in the family,” Abby was especially noteworthy for being the driving force behind the establishment of the Museum of Modern Art, on 53rd Street in New York, in November, 1929.
+During her lifetime, “Abby” was the matriarch of the renowned Rockefeller family.
+A socialite and philanthropist, often referred to as the “woman in the family,” she was a driving force not only in her family but in the establishment of the Museum of Modern Art in New York in November of 1929.